-Researchers have found that soil microbes are responsible for 82% of the variation in soil carbon cycling.
-Carbon cycling is just one ecosystem service that is provided by microbes in natural and cultivated environments.
-Plants use microbes to exchange their carbon for nutrients that are otherwise inaccessible to them (more on this later).
-As plants depend on microbes for nutrients, soil microorganisms are limited by the availability of carbon that is transferred to them by plants.
-In this way, the abundance of microbes can determine the health of the soil and the potential of soils to sequester carbon.
-Soil carbon plays an indispensable part in enhancing agricultural productivity.
+Researchers have found that soil microbes are responsible for 82% of the variation in soil carbon cycling.27 Carbon cycling is just one ecosystem service that is provided by microbes in natural and cultivated environments.
+Plants use microbes to exchange their carbon for nutrients that are otherwise inaccessible to them.

+As plants depend on microbes for nutrients, soil microorganisms may be limited by the availability of carbon that is transferred to them by plants.28 In this way, the abundance of microbes can determine the health of the soil and the potential of soils to sequester carbon.29 Soil carbon plays an indispensable part in enhancing agricultural productivity.

-Current global estimates suggest that soil contains greater than 4 x 10 microbial cells.
+Current global estimates suggest that soil contains greater than 4 x 1030 microbial cells.25